beast-lang/beast-dragon/README.md

 ```

 # News
+__05.05.2017__: Finished writing code for bachelor's thesis.
+Development of this project is now halted until master thesis or until excessive interest for this project is shown from a community.

 __27.04.2017__: Static functions with @ctime parameters implemented!
 They generate kinda messy code ("template" instances are not joined when provided with same arguments), but still, we have them!

 __21.04.2017__: We now should have fully working @ctime mirroring in both interpreter and cpp backends.